top of page

 Understanding Psychologists in Australia

-Psychologists are qualified to assess, diagnose, and support people with a wide range of mental health concerns.
+Psychologists in Australia are university-trained professionals registered with the Psychology Board of Australia (PsyBA) under AHPRA.
+They are qualified to assess, diagnose, and support people with a wide range of mental health concerns.

-While all registered psychologists can diagnose within their scope of practice, clinical psychologists have additional training for more complex cases and can provide psychometric testing and write formal reports.
+While all registered psychologists can diagnose within their scope of practice, clinical psychologists have additional training for more complex cases.

-Psychologists use structured, evidence-based therapies.
-While they don’t prescribe medication, they often work closely with GPs or psychiatrists.
+They can provide psychometric testing and write formal reports.
+Psychologists typically use structured, evidence-based therapies.
+Although they don’t prescribe medication, they often work closely with GPs or psychiatrists.
+Medicare rebates may apply with a GP under a Mental Health Care Plan.

 Counsellors: Training, Ethics, and Support

-Some counsellors are eligible for private health rebates, depending on their professional registration and the client’s level of extras cover.
+Counsellors may be eligible for private health rebates, depending on their professional registration and the client’s level of extras cover.
 Clients can check directly with their health insurer to confirm what is included in their policy.

 Counsellor writing notes